ibm-cloud-docs/vpc/pps-create.md

 :   Indicates ID or name of load balancer for this Private Path service.

 `--service-endpoints`
-:   Indicates the fully qualified domain names for this Private Path service gateway.
+:   Indicates the fully qualified domain names for this Private Path service.
 Any uppercase letters will be converted to lowercase.

 `--default-access-policy`
 :   Indicates the policy to use for bindings from accounts without an explicit account policy.
 One of: `deny`, `permit`, `review`. (default: `deny`).